Imagine you are the new mom of a beautiful baby girl…

 You are intrigued when the Durham Connects visiting nurse asks if you want to learn more about Book Babies, a program to provide new books free of charge to families of newborns.
 You know that it is important to read to your child, but books are not affordable, and finding the time to go to the library is tough – so you eagerly agree to be contacted by the program.

 Soon a Book Babies home visitor comes to your home with a bag brimming with 10 brand new books.
-By enrolling, you will receive a home visit and another batch of books every six months until your baby starts kindergarten.
+By enrolling, you will receive a home visit and another batch of new books at regular intervals until your baby starts kindergarten.
 Already, you can tell that holding your daughter, showing her the pictures in the books, and describing them to her soothes her when she is fussy.
 Your special book time with your baby soon becomes a wonderful part of your daily routine.

 This is Book Babies.

 The goal of Book Babies is kindergarten-readiness.
-We give 10 new, age appropriate books to low-income children every six months from birth until they start kindergarten; these books are delivered via a home visit which also provides the parents with literacy tools and activities.
-By the time a child graduates from Book Babies and starts kindergarten, she will have a home library of 100+ books and her parents will have received 10 home visits.
+We give 20 new, age appropriate books to participating children and parents every year from birth until their children start kindergarten; these books are delivered via a home visit which also provides the parents with literacy tools and resources.
+By the time a child graduates from Book Babies and starts kindergarten, she will have a home library of 100+ books and her parents will have received 10+ literacy coaching home visits.

 With 80% of brain development occurring in the first three years, access to books starting at birth is essential to kindergarten-readiness and long-term school success.